You are here

 Ocean 102 – The Changing Oceans (5 credits)

 To be arranged.
-Group Start course.
-Check time schedule for details.
+Go to time schedule for details.

 Explores case studies on how the ocean drives our planet's climate system and how humans have altered marine and coastal environments.
 Students consider societal factors affecting progress in marine science, changing popular attitudes toward the oceans, and key current policy implications of marine science.
 All students welcome!